phamcongthuy/ArsenalHistory.github.io/_posts/2012-10-30-reading-5-7-arsenal.markdown

 summary: "Arsenal mount an incredible comeback from being 4-0 down to win 7-5 in extra time.
  A hat trick from Theo Walcott helped Arsenal recover from an impossible situation."
 title: Reading 5-7 Arsenal
+excerpt: Arsenal mount an incredible comeback from being 4-0 down to win 7-5 in extra time.
+ A hat trick from Theo Walcott helped Arsenal recover from an impossible situation.
 ---